The living room was silent with the exception of their disparate breathing and the creaking of the floor.

 But once the cartoons began to flash across the screen the brothers forgot about the mandate.

-Years later, the boys never forgot as they often mimicked their Father’s soliloquies word for word.
+Years later, the boys never forgot as they often mimicked their Father’s soliloquies word for word all while keeping his mandate.

 I was one of the three boys standing there, the youngest one to be exact.